arouyan/lakeFS/docs/setup/hooks.md

 ### Action
 {: .no_toc }

-An `Action` is a list of `Hooks` with the same trigger configuration, i.e. an event will trigger all `Hooks` under an `Action`, or none at all.
+An `Action` is a list of `Hooks` with the same trigger configuration, i.e., an event will trigger all `Hooks` under an `Action` or none at all.
 The `Hooks` under an `Action` are ordered and so is their execution.
-A `Hook` will only be executed if all previous `Hooks` that were triggered with it, had passed.
+A `Hook` will only be executed if all of the previous `Hooks` triggered with it had passed.

 ### Hook
 {: .no_toc }